changliao1025/pyearth/README.md

 # PyEarth
-PyEarth is a Python package to support various Earth science tasks.
+PyEarth is a lightweight Python package to support various Earth science tasks.
+It is designed to be a general purpose library as it is inspired by the popular IDL Coyote libarary (http://www.idlcoyote.com/).

+Some of the code structure is inspired by the ArcGIS toolbox.

 # Content
 PyEarth mainly provides many general purpose funcations to support other libaries.